-If you’re looking to reduce your plastic waste in 2018, using an alternative toothbrush is a great place to start.
+If you’re looking to reduce your plastic waste, using an alternative toothbrush is a great place to start.
 Toothbrushes are so very necessary, and with a world population of around 7.6 billion, us humans get through an awful lot of them!
 Officials advise replacing brushes every three to four months, so that’s a lot of plastic heading for landfill.
 It hasn’t always been this way—early toothbrushes were made from chewed twigs, bone and animal hair.
 Across the world there are still many natural solutions to oral hygiene, and I’ll give you an unusual option later on in this article.

 One of the things my partner Joe and I had in common when we met was our eco-friendly toothbrushes: we both used the Monte Bianco replaceable head system.
 When Monte Bianco disappeared from the shelves last year, we were forced to track down an alternative toothbrush solution.
 Here are my findings:

 Plastic Brushes (Replaceable Heads & Recycled)

 - If you’re looking for a really high quality replacement-head brush, the Silver Care range from Norwex is great.
 Manufactured in Italy, the replacable heads have a silver coating which claims to reduce bacterial growth.
 The curved brush is sturdy and leaves my mouth feeling really clean.
 When Joe tried it out, the bristles lasted a whole month!

 - If you’re in France, Lamazuna make a replaceable head brush using 70% plant based plastic.